suphaporn7041/Data-analyst/README.md

-# Data analyst
+# Data analyst portfolio
 Hi, my name is Supaporn J. This is a portfolio for data analyst fleid.
-I was an engineer before for Siam Kubota corp.
+I was an engineer for Siam Kubota corp. before.
 Let's get to know me through my project!!